-In 1968 after Dr. Martin Luther King, Jr.’s assassinated, I photographed the some of the civil unrest that took place in many parts of the city.
+In 1968 after Dr. Martin Luther King, Jr.’s assassination, I photographed some of the civil unrest that took place in many parts of the city.
 The night of his death on Thursday evening April 4th there was so much chaos.
 This was my city and it looked like a war zone.
-I wasn’t able to get too close to the scenes without press pass, so took a few pictures and went home.
+I wasn’t able to get too close to the scenes without a press pass, so took a few pictures and went home.
 On Saturday, spent several hours photographing the aftermath of the destruction around the city.

 I just kept thinking about Sunday, March 31, 1968 when I went to the National Cathedral and heard Dr. King give his sermon, “About Remaining Awake During the Great Revolution.”
 And four days later he was dead.
 I was so sad and angry.
 Through the pain, I knew that photography was going to play a major role in my life.
-When it came to my role as a photographer, I saw myself purpose as one who would use my gift of photography as a recorder of history for years to come.
+When it came to my role as a photographer, I saw my self-purpose as one who would use my gift of photography as a recorder of history for years to come.